Types of Financial Aid

 For more details on eligibility, visit the Federal Student Aid website.

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Federal Pell Grants usually are awarded to undergraduate students who have not earned a bachelor’s or a professional degree.
 (In some cases, however, a student enrolled in a postbaccalaureate teacher certification program might receive a Federal Pell Grant.)
 Effective on July 1, 2012, students can receive the Federal Pell Grant for no more than 12 semesters or the equivalent.
 Students will receive notification via the Student Aid Report from the federal government if they are near or have surpassed the limit.
-For questions, contact Graduate and Professional Student Financial Services at (626) 815-4570.
+For questions, contact the Student Services Center at (626) 815-2020.

 Undergraduate professional students may be eligible for FSEOG funds.
 Eligibility for FSEOG is based upon the availability of the funds and financial need at the time a student is awarded.
 Priority is given to Pell-eligible students.
 Azusa Pacific University receives a limited amount of FSEOG funds each year from the U.S. Department of Education’s office of Federal Student Aid.
-FSEOG funds are disbursed on a first come, first served basis.
+FSEOG funds are awarded on a first-come, first-served basis within the term.
 These funds, known as a campus-based award, work differently from the Federal Pell Grant program, which provides funds to every eligible student.

 Cal Grant A Competitive Awards are for students with a minimum 3.0 GPA who are from low- and middle-income families.
 These awards help pay tuition and fees at qualifying schools with academic programs that are at least two years in length.